Keith Black (engineer): Engineer

 Chrysler contracted Black to develop a marine racing program in 1965.

 Ed Donovan introduced the specialized aluminum engine block for nitro drag racing in 1971; the "Donovan 417" was based on a 1958 Chrysler 392 hemi.
 Black's aluminum engine blocks would dominate the market by the end of the decade.
 The engines Keith Black produced were based on the Chrysler 426 Hemi, Chevy Big Block, and Oldsmobile Big Block designs, but cut from virgin aluminum castings and built to the customer's specifications.

 Keith Black died from complications due to brain cancer in 1991.

-Award
+Awards

 He was inducted in the Motorsports Hall of Fame of America in 1995.